Faculty

 Osama EL Shamy, MD

-Assistant Professor of Medicine Vanderbilt University Medical Center - Nashville, TN
+Assistant Professor of Medicine George Washington University Hospital – Washington, DC

-Dr Osama El Shamy is assistant professor of medicine at the George Washington University Hospital in Washington, DC.
-He completed his medical school training at Rutgers New Jersey Medical School, residency at Temple University Hospital in Philadelphia and completed both his nephrology and home dialysis fellowships at the Icahn School of Medicine at Mount Sinai in New York.
+Osama El Shamy MD is an Assistant professor of medicine at the George Washington University Hospital in Washington, DC.
+He completed his medical school training at Rutgers New Jersey Medical School, residency in internal medicine at Temple University Hospital in Philadelphia and completed both his nephrology fellowship fellowships at the Icahn School of Medicine at Mount Sinai in New York.
+He also completed an additional year of fellowship at the same institution to in home dialysis (Home Hemodialysis and Peritoneal Dialysis).

-He has a vested interested in teaching and home dialysis in particular.
-He started and is the current program director of the dialysis fellowship at Vanderbilt.
-He is also the associate medical director of the in-center dialysis unit.
 Dr El Shamy is currently co-chair of the International Society for Peritoneal Dialysis (ISPD) Program Committee, both an author and reviewer for UpToDate’s peritoneal dialysis section, a hub committee member on the NKF Home Dialysis Project ECHO, member of the steering committee of the Home Hemodialysis Fellowship Training Program through Outset Medical, and former co-chair of the NKF Kidney Commute podcast.
-He completed an editorial fellowship for the Journal of the American Society of Nephrology.
-Other teaching responsibilities include being a faculty member of Home Dialysis University and leading the ISPD North American Chapter Central Time Zone journal club series.
+Other leadership teaching responsibilities include being a faculty member of Home Dialysis University and leading the ISPD North American Chapter journal club series.

 He is the recipient of the Gold Humanism in Medicine award and is a member of the Gold Humanism Honor Society.
 He has been involved in multiple national and international societies’ meetings, such as the ASN Home Dialysis Focus Group, the ASN post-acute kidney injury on dialysis (AKI-D) care workgroup, and the KDIGO controversies conference in home dialysis.
 He also served as an abstract review for both the International Society of Nephrology and the American Society of Nephrology meetings.